pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 to draw Dark Pixels on a Lightmode Canvas, or to draw Light Pixels on a Darkmode Canvas.
-In particular, the 2024 Python Import Turtle forces Lightmode, even when clashing with the Darkmode's of replIt or macOS.
-And it often declines to run altogether at gShell
+In particular, the 2024 Python Import Turtle forces Lightmode, even when clashing with the Darkmode's of replIt or macOS And it often declines to run altogether at the gCloud Terminal Shell

 You choose your default Terminal Font.
 Presently we guess the Pixel you want is a Square pair of U+2588 Full-Block █ █ Characters.